-You might wonder why healthcare professionals still require a platform such as Stress Awareness Month to increase public awareness since stress is one of the most common health struggles in the UK.
-Sadly, stress, anxiety and other mental health disorders are still not taken as seriously as other health conditions.
+You might wonder why healthcare professionals still require a platform such as Stress Awareness Month to increase public awareness since stress is one of the most common wellbeing struggles in the UK.
+Sadly, stress, anxiety and other mental health disorders are still not taken as seriously as other medical conditions.

 Stress is primarily a physical response to a situation, and believe it or not, isn’t necessarily a bad thing.
 When the body is experiencing stress, it considers itself under attack and ‘fight or flight’ mode kicks in; a complex reaction featuring several hormones preparing the body for physical action and providing an intense rush of energy.
 This is an instinctive survival response - consider a caveman finding himself face to face with a predator, for instance; this energy release is crucial for either fighting the predator or running away (hence, fight or flight).
 Stress, therefore, is a naturally life-saving physical response.

 During an episode of stress or anxiety, you may find your heart pounding and breath quickening due to increased adrenaline levels.
 Fight or flight remains a very useful mechanism during genuinely dangerous situations in the modern world and can help us react quickly.
 The trouble is when the body finds itself in this state during situations that pose no serious threat.
 During a presentation at work, for example, fight or flight mode may trigger.
 As blood flow is suddenly only available to the muscles needed to defend yourself or run away, the function of your brain is minimised and often, you cannot think clearly.
 This may be a temporary response during a work presentation, however, many of us are kept in a state of stress for even longer periods due to hectic modern lifestyles.
-This is when stress becomes seriously detrimental to health, with prolonged raised cortisol levels leading to high blood sugar and high blood pressure.
+This is when stress becomes seriously detrimental to wellbeing, with prolonged raised cortisol levels leading to high blood sugar and high blood pressure.

 What Can Help to Reduce Stress?